intelsdi-x/swan/experiments/memcached-sensitivity-profile/README.md

 **NOTE** Running Cassandra in docker containers is not advised for production environments.
 Additionally, be careful if not used with docker volume mounts as you may experience data loss.

+### Cassandra Snap publisher plugin
-**NOTE** The [Cassandra Snap publisher](https://github.com/intelsdi-x/snap-plugin-publisher-cassandra) is required for Swan to publish metrics to Cassandra.
-This repository may require explicit added access.
-Contact GitHub administrators of http://github.com/intelsdi-x to get access to this repository.
+The [Cassandra Snap publisher](https://github.com/intelsdi-x/snap-plugin-publisher-cassandra) is required for Swan to publish metrics gathered by Snap to Cassandra.

 ### Validation

-It is recommended to ensure that all integration tests are working on your machine before running experiment.
+It is highly recommended to ensure that all integration tests are working on your machine before running the experiment.
-After following the steps in the [Swan installation guide](../docs/install.md), run:
+After following the steps in the [Swan installation guide](../../docs/install.md), run:

 ```bash
 $ make integration_test